relaxwenj/Project-Adventure/README.md

 # a description of how you tested your code:

 Combine autograder and manually test.
 I set up different maps while testing my code.
-Also, I compared every verb's output with the canvas' example.
+Also, I compared every verb's output to canvas' examples.

 # any bugs or issues you could not resolve: